Citizens Advice Bury & Bolton

 We keep your information for 6 years.
 If your case has been subject to a serious complaint, insurance claim or other dispute we keep the data for 16 years.

-How Citizens Advice Bury District shares your information
+How Citizens Advice Bury & Bolton shares your information

 With your permission, we might share your information with other organisations to help solve your problem or to monitor the quality of our services.
 Organisations we share your data with must store and use your data in line with data protection law.